zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/troubleshooting.md

 The form displays a `Submission Failed` error without any further details, it is most likely a suppressed PHP error.
 To get more insights about it you can:

-- Check the server PHP recent error logs.
+- Check the server PHP's recent error logs.
 - Open the Customizer and submit the form again making sure _Error Reporting_ is enabled.

 {% callout title="Enable Error Reporting" %}